Yandex Cloud

 • Creating a single-host cluster

-A Yandex StoreDoc cluster is one or more database hosts between which you can configure replication.
-Replication is on by default in any cluster consisting of more than one host: the primary host accepts write requests and asynchronously replicates the changes in the secondary hosts.
+A Yandex StoreDoc cluster consists of one or multiple database hosts, with the option to configure replication between them.
+Any cluster with more than one host has replication enabled by default.
+In this setup, the primary host accepts write requests and asynchronously replicates changes to secondary hosts.

 Note